 According to the Cottage Grove Area Historical Society, the village got its start when the railroad passed through it in 1881, but one of its business districts was no longer needed after trucks took over shipping goods.

 Since the 1980s, part of the railroad has been replaced by the Glacial Drumlin State Trail, a crushed gravel rail-trail spanning 52 miles from the Cottage Grove trailhead to the Fox River Sanctuary in Waukesha.
 The goal is to eventually link the popular Glacial Drumlin Trail with the Capital City State Trail in Madison, which would help make bike commuting easier and safer as well as boost tourism opportunities.
+Click here to view a video of the trail.

 Williams said there are other smaller walking and bike path projects in the works along Main Street, including a connection to the 180-acre McCarthy Youth and Conservation County Park north of the freeway (known for its hiking trails and sledding hills).
 “It’s a really exciting time for Cottage Grove,” he said.
 “We’re doing our part to make it easier for people to get around.”